When deciding on a payment structure contractors can either choose to run a limited company themselves or use an umbrella company.

 If after having a contract reviewed you discover it is within IR35 you can certainly negotiate your contract for IR35 compliance and get the contract terms changed so that it becomes outside IR35.

-In addition to the IR35 issue there are other factors you should consider which are discussed in the article Choosing an Umbrella Company.
+In addition to the IR35 issue there are other factors you should consider which are discussed in the guide Choosing an Umbrella Company.